Renew & Restore Detox Kit

-1. Choose your mantra.
 A mantra is a word or phrase that you silently repeat to yourself during meditation.
 The purpose of the mantra is to give you something to put your attention on other than your thoughts.
 You may use any phrase you like.
 Some people like to use words like "Peace" or "Love".
-You may wish to use the So Hum mantra.
-This is a commonly used Sanskrit mantra, which literally translates to "I am."
-I like using the So Hum mantra because it is not in my native English language and does not trigger any additional thoughts.
+You may wish to use the So Hum mantra, a commonly used Sanskrit mantra, which translates to "I am."
+I like using the So Hum mantra because it is not in my native English language and does not trigger associative thoughts.

 It’s best to find a quiet location where you won't be disturbed.
 There is no need to sit cross-legged on the floor unless that is comfortable for you.
 You can sit on a chair or sofa or on the floor with your back against a wall.
 You may support yourself with cushions, pillows, or blankets.
 The goal is to sit as upright as possible while still remaining comfortable.
 We all have different anatomies and you want your meditation experience to be enjoyable, so make your comfort a priority.
 Lying on your back is usually not recommended because most people fall asleep in this position, but you can try it if sitting is uncomfortable for you.
-The most important rule is that meditation can be practiced anywhere, as long as you’re comfortable.
+Meditation can be practiced anywhere, as long as you’re comfortable.

-Try taking a few "cleansing breaths" by inhaling slowly through your nose and then exhaling out your mouth.
-After a few cleansing breaths, continue to breathe at a normal relaxed pace through your nose with your lips gently closed.
+Try taking a few cleansing breaths by inhaling slowly through your nose and exhaling out of your mouth.
+After a few cleansing breaths, continue breathing at a normal relaxed pace through your nose with your lips gently closed.

 The repetition of your mantra is soft, gentle, and relaxed.
 There is no need to force it.
 The mantra does not need to correlate with the breath, though some people prefer to do so.
 For example, if using So Hum as your mantra, you could silently repeat So on your inhalation and Hum on your exhalation.
 As your meditation continues, allow the breath to fall away into its own rhythm.
 The repetition of your mantra should be almost effortless.
 Sometimes it is helpful to imagine that rather than repeating the mantra to yourself, you are actually listening to it being whispered in your ear.

-As you continue with this process, you will inevitably find that you drift away from the mantra.
-It is human nature for the mind to wander.
+As you continue with this meditative process, you will inevitably find that you drift away from the mantra.
+It is human nature and normal for the mind to wander.
 Do not try and stop your thoughts or "empty your mind."
-Whenever you become aware that your attention has drifted away from your mantra to thoughts or any other distractions, simply return to silently repeating the mantra.
+Whenever you become aware that your attention has drifted away from your mantra to thoughts or any other distractions while meditating, simply return to silently repeating the mantra.